SimulationTools/SimulationTools/Source/Documentation/English/Guides/Numerical Relativity.md

    GuideSection[
      "Kicks",
-     {"ReadKick" -> "Compute the kick in km/s as measured from the gravitational waves", "SpinWeightedSphericalHarmonic" -> "Compute a spin-weighted spherical harmonic"}],
+     {"ReadKick" -> "Compute the kick in km/s as measured from gravitational waves"}],

    GuideSection[
      "InitialData",{"ReadADMMass" -> "Read the ADM mass of the spacetime from a simulation, computed from the initial data"}],